IXBOB/ixbob.github.io/changelog/map1.md

 # Change log

+### 20230112-20230114 BED WARS - Created By IXBOB v1.2.2.1-release Change log
+<br/>✔1.
+Fixed an issue where the Sharpness team upgrade could not be purchased in v1.2.2.
+<br/>✔2.
+The gametestAPI is enabled, and added some custom commands.(Developing)

 ### 20230101-20230111 BED WARS - Created By IXBOB v1.2.2-release Change log
 <br/>Improvements in this release compared to the last beta:
 <br/>✔1.
 Optimize the logic and performance of detecting experience and coins